-IAU College offers several merit-based scholarship, need-based scholarship, grant, and work-study opportunities to both semester and summer students each year.
+IAU offers several merit-based scholarship, need-based scholarship, grant, and work-study opportunities to semester, summer and J-term students each year.
 To be eligible for IAU scholarship, grant and work-study opportunities, students must abide by all IAU policies and regulations as stated on the policies page and maintain a 3.0 or higher GPA while attending IAU.
 Grants are awarded automatically based on the criteria listed below.

-Diversity Scholarship - The Diversity Scholarship recognizes the academic achievement and potential of students who, through sharing of their varied cultural perspectives, will enhance the experience of all IAU students and the excellence of IAU College.
-The scholarship is open to students who have been traditionally under-represented on study abroad programs.
+Funds from this scholarship will be used to attract outstanding students from diverse backgrounds who are traditionally underrepresented in international education.
 This group includes, but is not limited to, students identifying by a certain race, ethnicity, religion, gender identity, disability, age, national origin or ancestry, ethnic origin or veteran status as well as first generation college students, students from low income families, and students with a history of overcoming adversity.
-Awards range from $500 to $2,000 each semester.
-Awards range from $500 to $1,000 each summer.
+Semester awards range from $500 to $2,000 while summer awards range from $500 to $1,000.

 John Rewald Art & Art History Scholarship - IAU offers an endowed scholarship in honor of Mr. John Rewald, art historian and colleague of Leo Marchutz- namesake of the Marchutz School of Fine Arts.
 Through the collaborative study of artist Paul Cezanne’s work in Aix and the surrounding region, Rewald and Marchutz sought to deepen understanding of Cezanne’s impact on the art world and preserve his memory in the city of Aix.
 This scholarship is awarded to students of art and art history who demonstrate consistent and profound study in the disciplines of art and art history.
 Students applying for this scholarship must have a GPA of 3.0 or higher.
 Awards range from $500 to $1,000 each semester.
 Summer recipients receive up to $500.

 Judith L. Rice International Relations & Global Studies Scholarship - IAU offers a merit-based scholarship to students majoring in political science, international relations or global studies.
+This scholarship is made possible by the generous support of Judith L. Rice, a University of Oregon alumna and IAU student in 1967-1968.
 Students applying for this scholarship must have a 3.0 GPA or higher.
 Awards range from $500 to $2,000 each semester.
 Summer awards range from $500 to $1,000.

-J-Term Seminar Scholarship - January Term Traveling Seminar Scholarships are available as of January 2017.
-Awards range from $100-$500.
+J-Term Seminar Scholarship - January Term Traveling Seminar Scholarships range from $100-$500.